E-Randz/NC-News/results.md

         ✓ GET status 404 responds with err if request is in valid format but does not exist ✓ GET status 200 has a default limit of 10
         ✓ GET status 200 and can specify limit
+        ✓ GET status 400 if malformed p or limit
         ✓ GET status 200 defaults to sort_by created_at column and descending order
         ✓ GET status 200 can specify sort_by and order
         ✓ GET status 200 ignores invalid sort by and order queries